 /C/DOCUME~1/MyName/LOCALS~1/Temp/Acr1FE.tmp

 Of course, this information is easily available in the Document Properties dialog.
-The advantage to using the Console window is now we can copy this information to the system clipboard for use with another script in Acrobat or for something else.
+The advantage to using the Console Window is to make this information available to copy to the system clipboard for use with another script in Acrobat or for something else.

 Using the Console to display status and error messages

-As an example, let’s execute some code we know will cause an error.
-Enter and run the following line of code in the Console window:
+As an example, let's execute something that will cause an error.
+Enter and run the following line of code in the Console Window:

 app.openDoc("xx.pdf");

-This line of code instructs Acrobat to open a file (xx.pdf) that does not exist, an obvious error (if by some chance you actually have a file with this name, please change the code to use something that’s not on your system).
-Acrobat responds by generating an error, which is displayed by the Console window, shown in Figure 7.
+This line of code instructs Acrobat to open a file (xx.pdf) that does not exist, an obvious error (if by some chance you actually have a file with this name, please change the code to use something that's not on your system).
+Acrobat responds by generating an error, which is displayed by the Console Window, shown in Figure 8.

-Figure 7 Error message generated by a bad file path parameter
+Figure 8 — Acrobat XI error message, generated by a bad file path parameter

-We can also create our own messages for display in the Console window.
-The Console window is defined as an object in the Acrobat JavaScript DOM (Document Object Model).
-This object provides a few functions for manipulating and accessing the Console window, but for purposes here, only one is of interest, the console.println() function.
-This function displays a single line of text on the next available line in the Console window.
-The following line of code displays the words “Hello Acrobat.”
+We can also create our own messages for display in the Console Window.
+The Console Window is defined as an object in the Acrobat JavaScript DOM (Document Object Model).
+This object provides a few functions for manipulating and accessing the Console Window, but for our purposes here the console.println() function is the only one of interest.
+This function displays a single line of text on the next available line in the Console Window.
+The following line of code displays the words "Hello Acrobat."

 console.println("Hello Acrobat");

-The console.println() function is particularly useful for monitoring how code is working.
+The console.println()function is particularly useful for monitoring how code is working.
 Just place a few console.println() statements at critical locations in your script and you can literally watch the progression of code execution in real time.
-It is up to the developer to decide which information to display.
+It is up to the developer to decide what information to display.
 This information should be relevant to the state of the script.

 For example, the following line helps us understand how JavaScript events work in Acrobat.
 The code can be placed in any script location in a PDF file.
 Try it out by putting several in different locations in a PDF, a Document script, a Page Action, different JavaScript Field Actions, and so on.
 It is a good practice to use this code (or something like it) whenever you start a new document scripting project to get a feel for how the different scripts will interact.